"TTS of Green Bay, LLC" was organized to give model railroaders,

 like this are not a foregone conclusion.

-Todd Bushmaker, Paul Pasowicz, and Dan Dyer founded the TTS group in 2001 for
+Todd Bushmaker, Paul Pasowicz, and Dan Dyer established the TTS group in 2001 for

 the express purpose of putting this show together.
 With the initial help of

-pro-fessional trade show and venue managers Promotion Management Inc., the group foisted Titletown Train Show
+pro-fessional trade show and venue managers Promotion Management Inc. (PMI), the group foisted Titletown Train Show

 upon the world (or at least NE Wisconsin).